SuryakantaAcharya/EC2Setup/README.md

 # EC2Setup

 First go and create an aws account by paying 2 ruppes inr.
-As you get 30 gb free storage we will create 2 15gb each instances(Jenkins-Master and Jenkins Admin) with ubuntu and get the private key to login.
+As you get 30 gb free storage we will create 2 15gb each instances(Jenkins-Master and Jenkins Agent) with ubuntu and get the private key to login.

 Now refer to the **setup.sh** file in repo